Topological edge solitons and their stability in a nonlinear Su-Schrieffer-Heeger model: Numerical continuation

 We simulate the typical dynamics of the oscillatory instability.
 Using an exact edge soliton as the initial condition with random perturbation that is proportional to the field amplitude, we show the time evolution of Eq.~\eqref{gov} in Fig.\ \ref{fig4}.
-The initial unstable edge soliton evolves into a stable edge soliton with a lower energy after releasing a localized wave packet into the bulk.
-This is almost the exact opposite of the mechanism discussed in \cite{smir19,MaRe19_arXiv}, where a bulk soliton is launched towards the edge to increase the energy of an edge soliton.
+At $t=0.43$, the initial edge soliton with $E=0.5$, which is inside the unstable region in Fig.~\ref{fig3}, gradually loses energy by releasing a localized wave packet into the bulk, and eventually evolves into a stable edge soliton with smaller power, which is just outside the unstable region in Fig.~\ref{fig3}.
+This release process approximately in $100<z<150$ features temporal oscillations with an angular frequency of about 1.08, consistent with the imaginary part of the unstable eigenvalues in the inset of Fig.~\ref{fig3}.
+This process is almost the exact opposite of the mechanism discussed in \cite{smir19,MaRe19_arXiv}, where a bulk soliton is launched towards the edge to increase the energy of an edge soliton.
 Our result implies that such proposals to couple the bulk and edge modes are robust only when the edge soliton is stable.
 We also note that a similar instability is observed using a different realization of the Kerr nonlinearity in coupled fiber loops that implement a discrete 1D quantum walk~\cite{BiWi19_PRA}.